shw59/tetherbot-sims/README.md

 ## Agent Class

-The Agent class implemented in agent.py represents the structure and capabilities of a tetherbot, and an agent object represents a singular tetherbot instantiation.
+The Agent class implemented in agent.py represents a tetherbot object.
+The agent class represent a tetherbot in the sense that it shoudl be.